SUPERCHARGE YOUR Online VISIBILITY! CONTACT US AND LET’S ACHIEVE EXCELLENCE TOGETHER!

 Entity Recognition and Structured Data

-For example, if you’re writing a blog about a book, you can use structured data to mark up the book’s title, author, publisher, and release date as entities.
-This allows search engines to display rich snippets that highlight this specific information, making your content stand out in the search results.
+For example, a blog post about a book can use structured data to identify the book’s title, author, publisher, and release date.
+This enhances eligibility for rich snippets, improving visibility and click-through rates in search results.

-- Create hyper-structured data, which is data that is organized in a way that makes it easy for search engines to understand.
+- Create hyper-structured data that is easy for search engines to interpret

-- Perform experiments with different sentence structures to extract different information from text.
+- Experiment with sentence structures to surface different entity relationships